 Tayyab provides an overview of tempo training.

 The late twentieth century saw a massive rise in fast food and general dining out culture all around the world.
-As the world became more connected and, in general, became faster, most people resorted towards ready-to-eat instant meals, dined out more often or at least grabbed hams and subs from drive-throughs and cafés.
+As the world became more connected and, in general, became faster, most people resorted to ready-to-eat instant meals, dined out more often, or at least grabbed hams and subs from drive-throughs and cafés.

 The increased competition between eateries such as Mc Donalds and Burger King meant more aggressive promotion along with a tempting product line that was sourced from inorganic and GMO laden materials.
 All those factors cumulatively resulted in an increased number of obesity and other physical and muscular diseases.

-As the problem of obesity aggravated in the West to the point that it started affecting kids of very young age, mass level awareness campaigns were launched to promote healthy eating habits and to teach fitness regimes in general lifestyles.
+As the problem of obesity aggravated in the West to the point that it started affecting kids at a very young age, mass level awareness campaigns were launched to promote healthy eating habits and to teach fitness regimes in general lifestyles.

 Thankfully, by the 21st century, health and fitness became pretty much incorporated as a standard of fashion and beauty, and younger people showed an inclination towards shedding weight, getting their bodies toned, and having their muscles built.

-Although, most young people today lookup the internet every day for diet plans and weight training programs and tempo training have emerged as the latest buzzword in the fitness circuits.
+Although, most young people today visit the internet every day for diet plans and weight training programs and tempo training has emerged as the latest buzzword in the fitness circuits.